ghc-proposals/ghc-proposals/proposals/0000-extended-typed-holes.md

-When the type-checker encounters a `HsExtendedHole` expression, it emits an insoluable `CHoleCan` (as we do for typed-holes already), but one that contains an `ExtendedExprHole` constraint with the expression (if any) or the expression resulting from running the splice, as well as the inferred type of that expression.
+When the type-checker encounters a `HsExtendedHole` expression, it emits an insoluable `CHoleCan` (as we do for typed-holes already), but one that contains an `ExtendedExprHole` constraint with the expression (if any) or the expression resulting from running the splice.
 The expression can then be accessed via the constraint from plugins or the error reporter.

 As it is behind an extension flag, it does not impact any existing parsing nor features, except Haddock and other Haskell AST parsing utilities will